What is domain branding?

 With a digital brand, you are giving your customers an easy, sure-fire way of recognizing you.
 By placing your brand name in the URL of your domain, you will leave no doubt in their mind that the email, social media share, or link has come from you.
 There will be no other brand name visible!

 How to Choose a Domain Name

-Domain names have a massive impact all over the web in terms of click-through rate, from search to social media results, to referring links, to type-in traffic, brandability, and offline advertising.
+Domain names have a massive impact worldwide in terms of click-through rate, from search to social media results, to referring links, to type-in traffic, brandability, and offline advertising.

-There’s a huge wealth of places that your domain name impacts your brand and your online marketing, and we can’t ignore this.
+There’s a vast wealth of places that your domain name impacts your brand and your online marketing, and we can’t ignore this.

 1. Make it intuitive

-A good domain name gives people a strong idea of what a website will be about.
+A good domain name gives people a firm idea of what a website will be about.
 Being able to look at a domain name and say, “Oh, they probably do this.
-This is probably what that company is up to” is a big win.
+This is probably what that company is up to,” is a big win.

-PizzaPerfect.com, for example, is pretty obvious, intuitively about pasta, and anyone could figure that out.
+PizzaPerfect.com, for example, is pretty apparent, intuitively about pasta, and anyone could figure that out.

 2. Make it brandable

 Brandable, meaning that when you hear or see the domain name, it sounds like a brand.
-Which means that hyphens and numbers are a real problem because they don’t sound like a brand.
-They sound generic, or strange.
+This means that hyphens and numbers are a real problem because they don’t sound like a brand.
+They sound generic or strange.